Curricular Practical Training (CPT)

 Application Process

-1. Complete the CPT Request Form with your faculty or academic advisor
+1. Complete the CPT Request Form with your faculty or academic advisor (CPT is paused as the policies are beig reviewed due to the above-mentioend DHS guidance).

 2. Enroll in the appropriate course